Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 Find out if a debt collector can charge you extra fees.

-It doesn’t hurt to ask the collection agency to reduce your overall debt amount, especially if you can argue a strong case and have already taken some time to come up with a new payment plan that works with your budget.
+Ask the collection agency to reduce debt if you’ve prepared a strong case and a budget-friendly payment plan.
 If you decide to take this route, consider the following tips to improve your odds:

 With a detailed budget and a firm dollar figure, you’re ready to present your offer to the debt collector.